 - Is it better to express inner thoughts, feelings, concerns, and opinions, or are some thoughts and feelings better kept to ones’ self?

 - How do family and other personal relationships give life more meaning and purpose?

 - How are mistakes, disappointments, pain and sorrow important, even beneficial, in life?

 - Why are memories important in our life?
 If we could have all of our bad memories erased, would that make us happier individuals?

 Warning to parents and teachers: The Giver has been the target of censorship due to some of the controversial subjects it touches, particularly euthanasia.
 For this reason and for its minor references to sex and drugs, I would recommend this book for ages 12 and up.
 Apparently some have thought that Lowry is suggesting that some of the practices in Jonas’ society should be implemented in the real world.
 However, I think it’s clear that she is merely putting forth a hypothetical situation to show the possible negative consequences of establishing such a rigid, controlled community.

 The Giver was followed by three additional companion works: The Gathering Blue, Messenger, and finally Son which was published in 2012.
-I’ve read all but the last one, but so far The Giver remains my favorite; it’s a story that really stays with you.
+I just recently read the last one, which I did enjoy, but The Giver remains my favorite; it’s a story that really stays with you.
 Regarding Lowry’s story quartet, a reviewer for Breakpoint explains:

 “Despite their differences, Lowry uses each setting, as well as each new antagonist, to highlight both the internal and external forces that come against us as we daily battle to accept our circumstances, ourselves, and those around us, without surrendering the things that make us unique or letting go of our convictions.
 She also highlights the way both our greatest desires and best intentions can be used against us, and what consequences might follow.”